-As an alternative for billing services there is FLINT.
-If you’re handling less than $10,000 worth of credit/debit business per month, this system can be up and running in just a few minutes.
+As an alternative for billing services there is free iPhone processing with all new accounts, and swipers are only $99 each..
 Fees are as low as 1.95% for debit cards and 2.95% for credit cards.
 You don’t even need a swipe attachment; just use the built-in camera on your Smartphone and the app can get those encrypted numbers off for approval without ever storing the customer data on your phone.
 What could be more secure?

 Of course they offer everything you need, from systems that can use your own iPad as a Point-of-Sale (POS) device, to wireless terminals, to cash-registers and cash drawers.

-Their favored terminal is the new PAX s80, which is fully EMV-capable, which they will program, test and ship to you for about $300.
+Their favored terminals are the new Vx520 and FD130, which is fully EMV-capable, which they will program, test and ship to you for about $300.
 It is Apple Pay and NFC (Tap-n-Go) ready, with an integrated printer for receipts, with a PIN-pad, and compatible with both dial-up & IP connection.
 If you need the external PIN-pad, that will cost you another $170.

 Their eCommerce terms are Interchange-plus pricing (interchange plus 0.35% + $0.15 per transaction).
 They charge a $15 monthly fee that includes PCI compliance, a $20 fee if you need access to Authorize.net (a payment gateway with a $99 one time setup fee, with only a 5¢ fee per transaction), and there is a $25 account closure fee upon termination of service.
 There are no Early Termination or Application Fees; no Annual fees or Monthly Minimum.
 You’ll probably never pay that $25 fee unless you close your business and stop accepting credit/debit cards and other financial instruments for a business.